 - physical activity or exercise

 Sweating is a natural part of life, but if it’s affecting you daily there could be a chance you have hyperhidrosis, or excessive sweating.
-If you’re finding yourself not able to do your daily activities because of your sweat, speak to your GP or dermatologist about your treatment options.
+If you’re finding yourself not able to do your daily activities because of your sweat, speak to your GP or dermatologist about your condition.